JZENGYM/LVDiffusor/README.md

     pip install -r requirements.txt
     ```

+### Detection Submodule Installation ###

-4. The detection module in our work depends on [GroundingSAM](https://github.com/IDEA-Research/Grounded-Segment-Anything).
+The detection module in our work depends on [GroundingSAM](https://github.com/IDEA-Research/Grounded-Segment-Anything).
 Please check the original repo, download checkpoints for DINO and SAM, and complete the setup for [local deployment](https://github.com/IDEA-Research/Grounded-Segment-Anything/issues/75).

 You should set the environment variable manually as follows if you want to build a local GPU environment for Grounded-SAM:
 ```bash